bbauska/UC-Davis-JS-Basics/readme.md

 The second strategy is to use this use strict directive.
-This is something that came out as part of ES5, which again came out in 2009, because it was recognized fairly early on that the issue we\'re forgetting to put use the var keyword when defining a new variable is really very problematic or potentially very problematic.
+This is something that came out as part of ES5, which again came out in 2009, because it was recognized fairly early on that the issue we&apos;re forgetting to put use the var keyword when defining a new variable is really very problematic or potentially very problematic.
 We wanted to have that not happen.